elektro79/netbytes/README.md

 # netbytes
-Like netstring but in bytes
+Like netstring but in bytes see [netstring](https://github.com/elektro79/netstring) for more info